I knew two things about this book when I grabbed it off the library shelf:

 There is no setting this book down and thinking, Well, that was nice.
 John Hendrix’s words as well as his illustrations push the reader into deeper study, and his author’s note at the end of the book gives an interesting glimpse into what drew him to write about John Brown:

-Those are powerful words about a man who, in the end, did just that: he loved and laid down his for his neighbors.
-And John Hendrix tells that story well, both in his words and illustrations.
+Those are powerful words about a man who, in the end, did just that: he loved and laid down his life for his neighbors.

 John Brown: His Fight For Freedom